WenxueCui/CSNet-Pytorch/README.md

 * Editing the path of trained model in file `test.py` and `test_new.py`.

-* For CSNet testing in terms of subrate=0.1: (ps: For this testing code, there is a big gap compared with the result in paper.
+* For CSNet testing in terms of subrate=0.1:  (<font color="red">
+ps: For this testing code, there is a big gap compared with the result in paper.
 And I am confused about it.
 If you know the reason, please tell me.
-Thanks very much!)
+Thanks very much! </font>)

 ```python test.py --sub_rate=0.1 --block_size=32```